kesne/svelte-relay/website/docs/getting-started.md

 title: Getting Started
 ---

-Before getting started, it is best to understand the core concepts of Realy.
+Before getting started, it is best to understand the core concepts of Relay.
 It is likely best to read the [Relay Getting Started guide](https://relay.dev/docs/en/quick-start-guide) to familiarize yourself with Relay.

 Svelte Relay consists of two packages: